JNSlevin/ITTsGhostwriter/README.md

 - Automatically backup notes upon
   * Login
   * Reload UI
-  * When a note gets changed
+  * When the note gets changed
     * This will overwrite older notes rather fast, so retrieving specific notes will be harder.

 ### Miscellaneous features